Najabat Khan: Kunjpura chiefdom

-In 1748 he obtained a sanad from the Afghan conqueror Ahmed Shah Abdali, also called Durani, who was then in the height of his power in Northern India, granting him a "hereditary jagir" of 149 villages.
+In 1748 he obtained a sanad from the Durrani Padishāh Ahmad Shah Abdali, who was then in the height of his power in Northern India, granting him a "hereditary jagir" of 149 villages.
 The villages were declared to be inam, or revenue-free, and he was to enjoy thenceforth the revenue payable to the Imperial Government, subject to the obligation of maintaining order in his ilaqa or possessions.
-These villages were in Karnal district, and it was from this base that he fought more battles against Hill Rajas.
-In 1729 he founded Kujnpura and built a fort there.
+These villages were in Karnal district, and it was from this base that he fought more battles against the Rajput Hill Rajas.
+In 1729 he founded Kunjpura and built a fort there.
 The fort was renowned for its strength and strategic position.
 He became a nawab after winning the respect of the Imperial leadership in Delhi.

-In early 18th century, the Maratha Empire became the primary power in the Indian subcontinent.
-Afghan invader Ahmad Shah Abdali invaded north and northwestern India.
-Small regional powers asked for help from Abdali against the armies of Marathas, who occupied Mughal areas following the death of Mughal emperor Aurangzeb.
-Nawab Najabat Khan joined the army of Ahmad Shah Abdali and was killed before the Battle of Panipat in the Battle of Kunjpura, in which the Marathas defeated the Afghans.
+In the early to mid 18th century, the Maratha Empire became the primary power in the Indian subcontinent.
+Afghan conqueror Ahmad Shah Abdali invaded north and northwestern India.
+Small regional powers asked for help from Abdali against the armies of Marathas, who occupied Mughal areas following the death of Aurangzeb.
+Nawāb Najābat Khān joined the army of Ahmad Shah Durrani and was killed before the Third Battle of Panipat in the Battle of Kunjpura, in which the Marathas stormed and defeated the Afghan garrison commanded by Najabat Khan who fell valiantly.
+The garrison at Kunjpura was separated on a different bank from the main Afghan force swollen by rainy conditions.
+Ahmad Shāh Abdāli was enraged by this and ordered an immediate crossing of the river at all costs beginning the Third Battle of Panipat resulting in the defeat and annihilation of 100,000 Marathas and the subsequent decline of Maratha power in northern India.

+His son Dater Khan was a faithful chief of Ahmad Shah Durrani.
+He received a grant of 150 villages from the Shah in the parganahs of Bidauli, Indri, Karnal, Shahabad and Thanesar.
+He died in 1773 and was succeeded by his next son Gulsher Khan.

 His direct descendants had embroiled in very costly legal disputes over inheritance issues - these were ultimately settled by the British colonial judiciary during the period of Crown control in India.
 After the partition of India, the last Nawab of Kunjpura, Nawab Ibrahim Ali Khan, migrated to Lahore in Pakistan, and died in 1953.